The Ministry for the Arts administers a range of Australian Government funding that supports Indigenous culture, languages and visual arts.

 Transfer of responsibility for the Indigenous Broadcasting Program

-On 1 July 2011, responsibility for the Indigenous Broadcasting Program (IBP) transferred from the Office for the Arts (OFTA) to the Department of Broadband, Communications and the Digital Economy.
+On 1 July 2011, responsibility for the Indigenous Broadcasting Program (IBP) transferred from the Ministry for the Arts to the Department of Broadband, Communications and the Digital Economy.
 This transfer occurred in response to a recommendation made by the Review of Australian Government Investment in Indigenous Broadcasting and Media Sector 2010.

 For more information about IBP see the Department of Broadband, Communications and the Digital Economy's website.